Burnsedia/burnsedia.github.io/src/content/blog/Game-Design.md

 - Ship Forward
 - Ship Aft

 Ships in this update will have at least three core modules.
 These core modules will have hardpoints that allow sensors, weapons, and hangars for your fighters.

 ### Ship Cores

-Ship cores contain 3 to 5 internal slots, 2 mount points, and 3–4 hardpoints to mount external subsystems.

-## Advanced Modules

-- Hangars
-- Command Structure
-- Mining Systems
-- Station Construction Systems
+The core is the central hub of the ship.
+It holds the bridge, crew quarters, and primary systems.
+Core modules have the most internal slots but limited external hardpoints.

+### Ship Forward

+The forward section determines sensor range and weapon accuracy.
+More advanced forward modules give better targeting data but cost more resources and have less internal space.

+### Ship Aft

+The aft section handles propulsion and power generation.
+Better aft modules mean faster travel and more energy for weapons and shields, but they're vulnerable to attacks from behind.

-## Subsystems
+## Design Philosophy

-- Heat Sinks and Radiators
-- Power Generators
-- Power Storage
-- Cargo Storage
+I wanted a system that forces tradeoffs.
+You can build a ship with maximum firepower, but it'll be fragile and slow.
+Or max out shields and engines, but you won't have room for cargo or advanced sensors.

+There's no best ship.
+There are only ships built for different roles.